ESAexpert.co.uk Get started →

 If being found fit for work would seriously harm your health, you can be placed in the Support Group or UC LCWRA even when the descriptors give you 0 points.
 Most claimants have never heard of it.

 What is it.
-Substantial risk is a safety net in the Work Capability Assessment Regulations.
-Even if you do not score the 15 points needed from the functional descriptors, you should be treated as having Limited Capability for Work-Related Activity (LCWRA) if a finding of fit-for-work would pose a substantial risk to the mental or physical health of you or others.
+Substantial risk is a safety net in the Work Capability Assessment rules.
+Even if you score nothing at all on the functional descriptors, you can be treated as having limited capability where being found capable would pose a substantial risk to the mental or physical health of you or anyone else.
+It is not one rule but two, and the difference between them decides whether you reach the Support Group or LCWRA or stop one step short of it.

 The five most common types of substantial risk